 Instead of expressing their dissatisfaction, they will simply stop buying from you.
-According to PwC, 1 in 3 customers will leave the brand they like after a single negative experience, while more than 90% of consumers would stop buying after two or more negative experiences.
+Customer Experience Statistics You Should Be Aware of in 2022, 1 in 3 customers will leave the brand they like after a single negative experience, while more than 90% of consumers would stop buying after two or more negative experiences.

 It only takes several dissatisfied customers to question the brand reputation you have been building for years.

 To prevent that, you need to continuously collect customer data and use it to improve customer experiences.